OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-04.md

 ## Exodus 4:27

-The Lord said to Aaron, “Go into the wilderness to meet Moses.”
-So he went and met him at the mountain of God and kissed him.
+The Lord instructed Aaron, “Go into the wilderness to meet Moses.”
+So he went and met him at the mountain of God and greeted him warmly.

 ## Exodus 4:28